Thank you for reading our post, please rate this article at the end.

 What can you use to lubricate bearings?

-For 98% of skaters reading this, we recommend a thin bearing grease like Sabre Bearing Lube, Bones Speed Cream, Tri-Flow, Sewing Machine Oil, Dry Chain Lube (for bikes), or similar.
-Synthetic Engine Oil works quite well too…!
+For 98% of skaters reading this, we recommend a thin-bearing grease, such as Sabre Bearing Lube, Bones Speed Cream, Tri-Flow, Sewing Machine Oil, or Dry Chain Lube (for bikes), or a similar product.
+Synthetic Engine Oil works quite well, too…!

 In conclusion, oiling your fishing reel is not rocket science.
-All you need is a dash of patience, a dollop of care, and the right lubricant.
+You only need a dash of patience, a dollop of care, and the proper lubricant.

 While you might be tempted to reach for the WD-40 or some kitchen oil when lubricating fishing reels, resist the urge.
 These may seem convenient, but they are more likely to transform your fishing expedition into a frustrating episode of “man versus reel.”

-Instead, go for oils specifically designed for reel oiling.
-These are engineered to stand up against saltwater, extreme temperatures and the relentless wear and tear your reel endures.
+Instead, go for oils designed explicitly for reel oiling.
+These are engineered to withstand saltwater, extreme temperatures, and the relentless wear and tear your reel endures.
 Yes, you may have to part ways with a few extra bucks, but on the bright side, your reel will glide smoother than a buttered penguin on an ice slide.